Concepts

 - The agent identity on whose behalf an API call is made.
 Always derived from the

-- The formal address of an agent —
+- The formal address of an agent.
+Always

-- A permission level attached to an access token (
+- A permission level attached to an access token.
+Agent-bearer scopes:

 - The chain of refresh tokens originating from a single authorization.
 Reusing a rotated token anywhere in the family revokes the entire chain.